Table of Contents

 Important

-When developing Mega applications with Unity, you must use the Block Viewer for Unity Developer tool.
+When developing Mega applications in Unity, you must use the Block Viewer for Unity Developer tool.
 Other tools under the EasyAR Mega > Tool menu are not suitable for Unity application development.

-Although the Annotation Tool has similar functionality, some features of this tool will be removed in future versions, so it is not recommended for use.
+Although the Annotation Tool has similar functionality, some features of this tool will be removed in future versions, so it is not recommended.

-The annotation functionality of the Annotation Tool (only the annotations themselves) will soon be migrated to the EasyAR Developer Center webpage, while block mesh loading and model placement will remain unaffected.
+The annotation functionality of the Annotation Tool (only the annotations themselves) will soon migrate to the EasyAR Developer Center webpage, while block mesh loading and model placement remain unaffected.

-After successfully adding the tool, a EasyAR.Mega.BlockViewer (Dev) node and a MegaBlocks node will appear in the scene hierarchy.
+After successfully adding the tool, an EasyAR.Mega.BlockViewer (Dev) node and a MegaBlocks node will appear in the scene hierarchy.

 alt text

-Select the EasyAR.Mega.BlockViewer (Dev) node, fill in the EasyAR account information in the Inspector panel and log in;
+Select the EasyAR.Mega.BlockViewer (Dev) node, fill in your EasyAR account information in the Inspector panel, and log in;

 alt text